probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 * Fixed a bug where the project form's repository link field would display no error when entering an invalid non-HTTP URL.
 * Fixed a bug where following a project's link from the reports page would display a blank project page.
 * Fixed a bug in the test results and execution time widgets where selecting a user who has run no tests would hide the controls and render the widget unusable.

+<a name="known-bugs"></a>

+## Known bugs

+The following bugs are known and will be fixed in the next release:

+* Some report filter combinations produce an error and fail to update the report list.
+* The organization members page is temporarily only accessible by the organization administrator.
+* Attempting to create a user with the same name as another but in different case will fail as expected but display no error.